How To Pass a Background Check: Follow These 4 Easy Steps

 Landlord/Tenant

-How to Pass a Background Check in VermontFair Employment PracticesResources for Renters and Landlords“Ban the Box” state3
+VermontFair Employment PracticesResources for Renters and Landlords“Ban the Box” state

 Seven-year lookback state3

-It is difficult to master how to pass a background check without knowing what shows up on a background check.
+It is difficult to master how to pass a background check without knowing what is included on a background check.
 Background checks are usually conducted to get a sense of an individual’s character and abilities, thus ensuring the well-being of the workplace.21 However, many employees acknowledge uncertainty with regards to the contents of a background check.19

 Therefore, after conducting a personal background check, figuring out which type of background check the employer will request, and checking federal and state background check laws, the next step is to find out specifically what shows up on a background check.